quinteroalf/Challenge-API/README.md

 # Challenge-API
-Welcome to the XalDigital Challenge
+Welcome to the API Challenge

 To consume the service with sample data we have 3 methods